Darkman for Emacs

 can verify whether or not Emacs was built with D-Bus support using

-C-h v system-configuration-features RET
+C-h v system-configuration-features RET which should list DBUS.

 Footnotes: